 Hi!
 I am Kim Morgan, the Ombudsperson at Confederation College.

-Ombuds Office Survey
+Ombuds Office Survey for Students

 The Ombuds Office contributes to student success by ensuring that students receive fair and equitable treatment within the College.
 The Ombudsperson, acting as an independent and impartial party, can help the College uphold its ideals with respect to values, attitudes and practices.